pwegrzyn/pwegrzyn.github.io/content/about.md

 I got my Bachelor's degree in Computer Science from AGH-UST; in first years of my studies I was mainly interested in distributed systems and cryptography (leading to my graduation project being a cryptocurrency implementation from scratch).
 Later, during my Master's degree, I mostly switched to machine learning; in my final thesis I studied geometries of loss function surfaces in deep neural nets.

-I used to work as a software developer at Akamai Inc., where I was responsbile for data propagation and validation components of Akamai's global CDN.
+I used to work at Akamai Technologies, where I was responsbile for data propagation and validation pipelines in Akamai's global CDN.

+Currently I work as a Software Engineer at Google.

 ### CV